Cllr John Bovill - Deputy Mayor of Hessle

-Cllr Phil Davison Chairman and Town Mayor
+Cllr Phil Davison - Chairman and Mayor of Hessle Town Council

 I have been involved in local politics since being elected to Beverley Borough Council in 1979 as a Liberal.
 I have also served on Hessle Town Council since 1996 representing the Westfield Ward.
 I have been Chairman of Finance and Planning Committees and of the Council.
 In 2007 I was elected to the East Riding of Yorkshire Council.